tetsudai/Lively/README.md

 Hi!
 This README is intended for future developers of this website.
 It presumes a basic understanding of:

-- HTML5, JSON, CSS3 and JS
+- HTML5, JSON, CSS3, JS and DOM [(Document Object Model)](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction)
 - Bootstrap 4 and HTML5 Boilerplate
 - CDNs for scripts and images
-- Static website hosting on GitHub Pages and Heroku
+- Static website hosting on GitHub Pages, Netlify and Heroku
 - Git on the command line (you may be able to use SVN but this will not be covered in this README)
 - Unix terminal usage